BlogOn the fieldTraining on carbon projects in Kenya

 BlueSeeds’ mission to financially empower conservation project actors has led it to take an interest in the financing potential of Blue Carbon Ecosystems in recent years.

-Developing the WAM carbon project
+Developing the WAM carbon project: our need to learn more

 Since 2022, our team has been working with the IUCN West and Central Africa on West African Mangrove (WAM), a blue carbon project aimed at providing West African communities (locals, NGOs et marine protected area managers) with the tools they need to independently sell carbon credits to finance the conservation of mangroves in the region.